ethn1998/scrimblomcdingus/README.txt

 This example was taken from the Gillespie Algorithm wikipedia page: https://en.wikipedia.org/wiki/Gillespie_algorithm accessed on 8th July 2024.

-gillespiesir.R contains a working example of SIR epidemic model implemented in R.
+gillespiesir.R contains a working example of SIR epidemic model implemented in R. gillespieseir.R contains a working example of SEIR epidemic model implemented in R.